NicholasSynovic/nicholassynovic.github.io/content/summaries/using-svms-for-text-categorization.md

 > What type of paper is this work?

-This essay is more arguementative and position oriented.
+This essay is more argumentative and position oriented.

 ### Context